 Calvert Drive-In, Calvert City

 Calvert Drive-In plays first-run films under the stars near Land Between the Lakes.
-There’s a full concessions area but it’s tentatively on hold for 2020.
+There’s also a full concessions area.

 Skyline Drive-In, Greensburg